tgjohnst/solarsteinn/README.md

 # Sólarsteinn
-Sólarsteinn is a framework for running a Valheim dedicated server on the public cloud (AWS Spot).
+Sólarsteinn is a framework for running a Valheim dedicated server on pre-emptible public cloud instances (AWS Spot).
 The word refers to the legendary sunstones, which the vikings supposedly used to find the sun through clouds while navigating under a completely overcast sky.

 ## Goals:
 The goal is to get an affordable, automated, and stable dedicated server running on public clouds that competes in cost with dedicated server offerings from game companies.
 It's relatively easy to get a dedicated server set up on a unix host, but on-demand pricing for a capable enough server is high ($40+ a month).
 One way to get around that is to use spot instances, which vary in price based on bids on extra capacity.
 For a spot-based server, the server has to gracefully handle shutdowns and restarts.